 I have always been under the mindset that bigger is better and this was always true of tarantulas as well, until 2015.
 It was then that I was made aware of a genus of dwarf tarantulas known as Euathlus (pronounced you-aath-luss).
 This genus makes up 6 species, according to “The Tarantula Bibliography” by Michael Jacobi.
 There does seem to be some confusion though and major work needs to be done with this genus.
 There are four species regularly available from tarantula dealers and yet none of them can be found on Jacobi’s list.
 These species are truculentus, two species of pulcherrimaklaasi (also known as sp. blue or Blue Femur Beauty and sp. green or Green Femur Beauty) and the subject of this entry, sp. red.
 Up until recently Euathlus parvulus was sold by dealers as Paraphysa parvula, a genus that is not even recognized on “The Tarantula Bibliography.”

 Euathlus is made up of dwarf tarantulas, most not exceeding three inches in leg-span.
 They are beautifully colored and have great hair-work on both their carapace and abdomen.
 They all come from Chile and are very easy to keep.
 For the most part they are also docile, though most species are a bit skittish.
 The exception is sp. red which actually has the best temperament of any tarantula I have ever kept.
 If a tarantula can be said to have a sweet disposition then this one definitely has it.
+They have now been renamed as Homoeomma chilensis.

 They look exactly like miniature Grammostola pulchras, the Brazilian Blacks.
 They are stocky and velvety-black in color with a touch of reddish-orange where the abdomen meets the prosoma.
 They like to be kept in relatively dry conditions though a water dish is a must.
 I have never seen them drink from it but it does help to provide the much-needed humidity when molting.